Tim Krekel: Professional career

+1970 to 1989

-While in Louisville in the very early seventies, Krekel grouped with a band consisting of himself on guitar and vocals, John Owen (bass and vocals), and Bobby Jones (drums and vocals).
+While in Louisville in the early 1970s, Krekel grouped with a band consisting of himself on guitar and vocals, John Owen (bass and vocals), and Bobby Jones (drums and vocals).
 They first played at 118 W. Washington Street behind white soul singer Len Wade (for then-lease-owner Eddie Donaldson).
 When Wade left the gig three months into a six-month contract, Krekel, Owen and Jones carried on with Jones singing lead and Krekel and Owen singing harmony.
-They favored Crosby, Stills, Nash and Young, POCO, the Birds and others, some of Krekel's originals, and general pop.
+They favored Crosby, Stills, Nash and Young, POCO, the Byrds, some of Krekel's originals, and general pop.

 Vaughn Meader (from Massachusetts, then living in Louisville and having recorded another album—not released) also sat in.
-Local musicians (including Jamie Abersole from South Indiana) also came in periodically and played jazz, as well as Gary Falk, a locally beloved saxophonist and recording studio owner in Louisville.
+Local musicians (including Jamey Aebersold from New Albany, Indiana) also came in periodically and played jazz, as well as Gary Falk, a locally popular saxophonist and recording studio owner in Louisville.

 Krekel, Owen, and Jones then went a block down from 118 W. Washington Street to play at the Red Dog.
 Here, Steve Ferguson (from NRBQ) sat in periodically with his guitar and sang on occasion during the winter.
-Krekel, even then, was well-liked and always hit a common chord with his local Louisville people whenever he played and sang, as witnessed by his band members during this time of his career.